WillO-OlliW/WillO-OlliW/README.md

 ## About me

-I'm a project manager who enjoys connecting business needs with hands-on technical work.
+I enjoy connecting business needs with hands-on technical work.
 My focus is on AI integrations, useful automation, and making complex systems easier for people to adopt.

 I bring a practical perspective to projects: define the problem, build a clear workflow, test it, and document what matters.